nest/nest-simulator/doc/guides/conngen_interface.rst

 Connection Generator Interface.
 This allows to couple connection generating libraries to NEST without having to modify NEST itself.

-In contrast to the :doc:`Connection management <connection_management>` and Topology module's built-in connection functions, the Connection Generator Interface has a different way of specifying connectivity:
+In contrast to the :doc:`regular creation of connections <connection_management>`, the Connection Generator Interface provides a different way of specifying connectivity:

 1. pre- and postsynaptic neurons are created
 2. a Connection Generator object is created which specifies the